ibpdas/ValueLine/README.md

 > ValueLine brings together a causal model, a delivery focussed dashboard and a lightweight methodology to show where value is emerging, how maturity is shifting and where leadership action is needed to accelerate the path to impact.

-It makes data strategy practical and trackable, surfacing early signals and keeping federated teams aligned around a shared picture of progress.
+It turns data strategy alive and actionable, surfacing early signals and keeping federated teams aligned around a shared picture of progress.

 ---